sizigia/learn-co-lessons/README.md

-# Function arguments
+# Function Arguments

 ### Introduction

+Function arguments are a powerful tool in programming.
+As we'll see, arguments make our functions more flexible and reusable by explicitly allowing different inputs to be used in a function and changing the output of the function based on these inputs.

-Function arguments allow our code to be even more descriptive.
-When used correctly, they make our functions more predictable by being explicit about what a function needs to operate properly, as well as the impact that a function has.
-They also make our functions more flexible by adjusting the output based on the input of the function.
+When used correctly, function arguments bring clarity to what inputs a function needs to operate, as well as how a function uses these inputs.

 ### Learning Objectives

-* Understand how function arguments make are functions more flexible and predictable
+* Understand how function arguments make functions more flexible and predictable
-* Understand how to define a function with arguments
-* Understand how to execute a function with arguments
+* Understand how to define and execute a function with arguments

 ### Predictability with arguments